Location: Northern Indiana

 Having placed the order in late 2014, the two EcoBELT units were built in Idaho, with delivery and installation at the site completed in March 2015.

-Since installation, the system has successfully cut the levels of BOD and TSS flowing to subsequent processes to a fraction of the influent.
+Since installation, the system has successfully cut the levels of BOD and TSS flowing to a fraction of the raw influent levels.
 During the performance test in 2014, the EcoBELT process removed on average nearly 40% of influent BOD and more than 66% of influent TSS, far outpacing the removal rate objectives set at the project’s outset.

 Subsequently, the EcoBELT’s performance has stayed strong.
 During a three-month period in 2018 where testing was performed on the primary effluent, cBOD5 removal rates averaged 50% and TSS removal rates averaged 82%.